Do you ever get tired of looking at that drawer full of old cell phones?

-I have researched and analyzed numerous different used cell phone marketplaces online.
-As a result, I have come up with the five best places to sell old cell phones.
-If you want to make some extra cash while helping out the environment, read on!
+I know what you're thinking: where do I start?
+I've researched and analyzed numerous different used cell phone marketplaces online.
+As a result, I have come up with the five best places to sell smartphones.
+So if you want to make some extra cash while helping out the environment, read on!

 - Free Shipping